fran-00/Gila/README.md

 - [Cohere](https://dashboard.cohere.com/api-keys): Command R7B, Command R+, Command R, Command, Aya Expanse 8B, Aya Expanse 32B
 - [Anthropic](https://console.anthropic.com/settings/keys): Claude 3.7 Sonnet, Claude 3.5 Sonnet v2, Claude 3.5 Haiku, Claude 3 Opus

-If valid, the entered API keys will be saved in a **.env** file in the root of the project and will be read by Gila as environmental variables.
+If valid, the API keys will be saved in a **.env** file in the project root directory, and Gila will read them as environmental variables

-## How to build the .exe file
+## Build the Executable

-On the root directory (with the virtual environment activated and PyInstaller installed):
+To create a standalone executable file, make sure the virtual environment is activated and PyInstaller is installed, then run the following command in the root directory:

 ```shell
 pyinstaller build.spec
 ```

-You will find **gila.exe** executable file inside *dist* directory: remember to copy *storage* folder there before distributing it!
+This will create a gila.exe file in the *dist* directory.
+Remember to copy the **storage** folder into the same directory as the executable before distributing it.